CURIOSSorg/ospo-definition-WG/A Definition of an Academic OSPO.md

 ### *How Will the OSPO Secure Resources?*

 In any case, it is essential to identify a group that can allocate resources or make a compelling case for new resources from the base budget.
 While grant funding can initiate or generate specific activities for an OSPO, it can run the risk of a path dependence that could limit the (at least perceived) value of the OSPO or make it difficult to sustain programs after an initial burst of activity.
 Nonetheless, there are instances where such funding (either through grants or base budgets) can provide the impetus to move forward with at least the beginnings or components of an OSPO.
-The next section describes some early case studies of these specific interests or projects that span research, education, translation, and community engagement.

 ### *How Will the OSPO Engage With the Broader OSPO Community?*